DHTMLX/gantt-docs/data/api/gantt_tooltip_text_template.md

 @template:	api_template

 @returns:
-- text		string | void		html text which will be rendered in the gantt
+- text		string | void		an HTML text which will be rendered in the gantt

 @descr: